Especially relevant for operations-heavy businesses with real workflow complexity.

 Opportunity areas

-• Proposal and email drafting
+- Proposal and document drafting support

 Practical examples